|Birth: ||Aug. 30, 1894|

 One of ten children and the oldest surviving daughter of William Madison McClelland and Manie Veranda Glisson McClelland, Nevada McClelland Bell's nickname growing up was "Daughter."
 (Her name was pronounced as "Neh-VAY-duh.")
 Through the Cone branch of the family, she was descended from Conn of the Hundred Battles, the first high king of Ireland.

 Nevada was born August 30, 1894 in Bulloch County, Georgia.
 She married Marvin Barnard Bell on November 20, 1920 at her parents' home near Ivanhoe (Briar Patch), Bulloch County, and they moved to Savannah, Chatham County, Georgia where their two daughters, M. Kathleen Bell Neely and E. Lois Bell Myatt, were born.
 As a child, Nevada was mostly educated by her Cone cousins who were teachers.
 She recalled, as a child, going with her parents and siblings by wagon to the Farmer's Market in Savannah to sell their produce.
 The trip took two days each way.
+Before marriage she considered becoming a nurse.
 She met Marvin in 1918 when his family moved to nearby Olney, Bulloch County, Georgia.
 From 1924 to 1927 the Bells lived in Avondale in Savannah.
 From 1928 to 1930 they lived at 413 Gaston Street in Savannah.
 By 1932 they lived at 509 Gaston Street in Savannah.
 She was widowed in 1940 at age 46.
 An accomplished seamstress, Nevada was active in Calvary Baptist Temple in Savannah and the True Blue Sunday School Class.
 The one and only time she ever flew in an airplane was at age 82, from Savannah to see her granddaughter Sharlotte receive her Ph.D. from the University of North Carolina.
+Her favorite colors were lavender and pink.
+She and her two daughters loved to play the piano, as does her only great-great-granddaughter Quinn.
 Nevada died of cancer April 11, 1985 at Memorial Hospital in Savannah at age 90.

 Nevada is buried next to her beloved husband Marvin in Old Fellowship Missionary Baptist Church Cemetery in Bulloch County.
 Her funeral was at Fox and Weeks Funeral Home in Savannah.
 She and Marvin had one grandchild, Sharlotte Neely Donnelly, who shared Nevada's interest in genealogy; one great-grandchild, Bridgette Donnelly; and one great-great-grandchild, Quinn Donnelly, pictured here between her great-great-grandparents' graves.
 Nevada's ancestry was Scots, Scots-Irish, English, German, and--through the Martin and Strickland surnames--Native American (Lumbee).